Gum Recession & Gum Grafting

 • Subepithelial connective tissue graft – This procedure is commonly used to cover exposed roots.
 Tissue is removed fairly painlessly from the outer layer of the palate and relocated to the site of gum recession.

 • Acellular dermal matrix allograft – This procedure uses medically processed, donated human tissue as a tissue source for the graft.
-The advantage of this is procedure is that there is no need for a donor site from the patient’s palate (and thus, less pain).
+The advantage of this procedure is that there is no need for a donor site from the patient’s palate (and thus, less pain).

 • Pedicle graft – This type of graft involves the “sharing” of soft tissue between the affected site and adjacent gum.
 A flap of tissue is partially cut away and moved sideways to cover the root.
 The results of this type of graft are excellent because the tissue that is moved to the adjacent area includes blood vessels that are left in place.

-Once the need for gum grafting surgery has been determined, there are several treatments the dentist will want perform before gum grafting takes place.
+Once the need for gum grafting surgery has been determined, there are several treatments the dentist will want to perform before gum grafting takes place.
 First, the teeth must be thoroughly cleaned supra and subgingivally to remove calculus (tartar) and bacteria.
 The dentist can also provide literature, advice and educational tools to increase the effectiveness of homecare and help reduce the susceptibility of periodontal disease in the future.

 The gum grafting procedure is usually performed under local anesthetic.
 The exact procedure will depend much on whether tissue is coming from the patient’s palate or a tissue bank.